2 Ways to “Hack” Leadership Development, Silicon Valley-Style

 Another way to create snackable learning is to focus on proven solutions that can be quickly taught to leaders when they need them.
 This is especially useful for topics such as giving feedback or conducting a performance review that many young technology leaders may not have ever received any formal training in.
 Some Silicon Valley development managers see themselves as “curators,” collecting high-quality content and tools and then packaging them for their in-house leaders.

 Finally, to make leadership development attractive, consider finding creative ways to connect it to key company priorities.
 One company struggled to get senior leaders to participate, even with the CEO’s encouragement.
 But when the Learning & Development team invited customers to the sessions, senior leaders were excited to attend because it gave them an opportunity to spend time with and learn from their customers — an activity that aligned closely with their roles and the company’s customer-centric culture.

-When we measured stress on 8 psychometric scales, we found that Silicon Valley leaders have the highest levels we’d seen in any industry.
+When we measured stress on 8 psychometric scales, we found that tech industry leaders in the Silicon Valley have the highest levels of stress we’d seen in any industry.